Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 Quran 9:123 - "O you who believe! fight those of the unbelievers who are near to you and let them find in you hardness."

 Quran 47:3-4 - "Those who disbelieve follow falsehood, while those who believe follow the truth from their Lord...
-So, when you meet (in fight Jihad in Allah's Cause) those who disbelieve smite at their necks till when you have killed and wounded many of them , then bind a bond firmly (on them, i.e. take them as captives)...
+So, when you meet (and fight Jihad in Allah's Cause) those who disbelieve smite at their necks till when you have killed and wounded many of them , then bind a bond firmly (on them, i.e. take them as captives)...
 If it had been Allah's Will, He Himself could certainly have punished them (without you).
 But (He lets you fight), in order to test you, some with others.
 But those who are killed in the Way of Allah (in battle against those who disbelieve Allah, the "infidels"), He will never let their deeds be lost."

 Quran 48:29 - "Muhammad is the messenger of Allah.
 And those with him are hard (ruthless) against the disbelievers and merciful among themselves."